LucNie/VRChat-unity-config/README.md

 # VRChat-unity-config

-set of tips for content creators on VRChat !
+Set of tips for content creators on VRChat !